Raimel Tapia Player Props: Brewers vs. Phillies

-On Tuesday, Raimel Tapia (.452 on-base percentage in past 10 games, 132 points above season-long percentage) and the Milwaukee Brewers play the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
-First pitch is at 6:40 PM ET.
+On Thursday, Raimel Tapia (.412 on-base percentage in past 10 games, 94 points above season-long percentage) and the Milwaukee Brewers face the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
+First pitch is at 12:35 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Reds.
+He had a one-hit performance in his previous game (1-for-4) against the Phillies.

 Raimel Tapia Game Info & Props vs. the Phillies